An Award-Winning Integrated Walkway Network in Newfoundland and Labrador, Canada.

 Manuels River Trail

-In 2016, the Grand Concourse welcomed Manuels River Natural Heritage Society as a new member.
+In 2016, the Grand Concourse welcomed the Manuels River Natural Heritage Society, now named Manuels River Community Inc. (MRCI), as a new member.
 Manuels River Trail is a scenic route along one of the oldest river systems in North America.
 This world-class geological treasure is a welcome addition to the Grand Concourse network.

-We have been working closely with MRNHS to make improvements to the trail system and establish connections to Main Street, the CBS T'Railway, and the Manuels River Hibernia Interpretation Centre.
-The Main Street entrance was developed in fall 2016, with a new parking area, granite steps, and lookout.
-Upgrades to improve the surface and accessibility of the Manuels River Trail are now underway.
+We have been working closely with MRCI to make improvements to the trail system and establish connections to Main Street, Worsley Park, the CBS T'Railway, and the Manuels River Hibernia Interpretation Centre.
+Many upgrades have been completed since then on the Downstream East and West trails, Upstream Trails and most recently on Canyon Trail (in 2022/23).